Gender Pay Gap for Regenda Homes

 Regenda also provides access to the Housing Diversity Network (HDN) mentoring programme, which offers external coaching and mentoring to support our employees develop and work towards external as well as internal opportunities.

-Through our staff representative body – VIBE, we will share gender pay information and seek views from our workforce to help identify any barriers they believe contribute to gender inequality and will work together to mitigate or eliminate them.
+Through our staff representative body – PULSE, we will share gender pay information and seek views from our workforce to help identify any barriers they believe contribute to gender inequality and will work together to mitigate or eliminate them.